arseny-tl/game-price-tg-bot/README.md

 4. Tests

 Infrastructure:
+0. Mock deploy on commit in master branch (might be just mvn test)
 1. Bot Metrics (actuator - prometheus)
 2. Grafana dashboard (which route and how many times was called, mean/max/min time to process, etc.)
 3. k8s descriptors (minikube at least)